Liquivision Lynx Dive Computer Review

 Where to Buy?

 As mentioned above, the Liquivision Lynx is no longer produced.
-You can buy in stock items at Amazon.
+You can sometimes find some last in-stock items at Amazon.
 With some luck, you might also be able to find one at a local dive-shop.

-The Lynx offers all the functionalities you can imagine in a scuba computer.
-It's targeting the experienced diver and the professional diver.
+The Lynx offers all the functionalities you can imagine on a scuba computer.
+It’s targeting the experienced diver and professional diver.
 Functionality and price go in line with this.

 The display is simply amazing.
 It is sharp and displays all information graphically and in color.
-The screen is also very bright and you can easily see the information even when it is dark.
+The screen is also very bright, and you can easily see the data even when it is dark.

 Who is it not for?

 This is simple to answer.
-If you're not a very experienced diver or diving is your job then this dive computer is simply overkill.
-Is it a cool device and can you possibly gain the experience to really use all of its features?
-Yes, possibly but you might be better off looking at a cheaper scuba computer that is tailored specifically to the recreational diving market.
+If you’re not a very experienced diver or diving is your job, then this dive computer is simply overkill.
+Is it a cool device, and can you possibly gain the experience to use all of its features?
+Yes, probably, but you might be better off looking at a cheaper scuba computer that is tailored specifically to the recreational diving market.